lliu1871/book/binf8441/_sources/lab10.md

 3. finally, $\operatorname{var}(\hat{\theta}) \approx$ the sample variance of $\widehat{\theta_1}, \ldots, \widehat{\theta_k}=\frac{1}{k-1} \sum_{i=1}^k\left(\widehat{\theta_t}-\overline{\hat{\theta}}\right)^2$ where $\overline{\hat{\theta}}=$ $\frac{\widehat{\theta_1}+\cdots+\widehat{\theta_k}}{k}$
 ```

-As an example, we use simulation to calculate the variance of the sample average for the data generated from the exponential distribution.
+As an illustration, we use Monte Carlo simulation to compute the variance of the sample average for data generated from the exponential distribution.

 ```{code-cell}
 sample_size = 10